TCMine/botpanel.js/README.md

 ```

 ## Information
-Bot Panel is made by @oneandonlyfinbar & @bunnywasnothere.
+Bot Panel (the service that is module is created for) is made by @oneandonlyfinbar & @bunnywasnothere.
 You can join their Discord server here: https://discord.gg/RdPTks5gd9<br>
 This module is not affiliated or created by the developers of Bot Panel.